Wealth Lab: Technical support

-All Wealth-Lab software users can get supplemental help designing and debugging their strategies via the developer's community on the forums and wiki found on the support website.
+All Wealth-Lab software users can get supplemental help designing and debugging their strategies via the developer community on the forums and wiki found on the support website.

-Supplemental programming help for creating strategies or extensions is also available at cost by creating a Concierge support request.
+Supplemental programming help for creating strategies or extensions is also available at cost by submitting a Concierge support request.

 Extensions

-Wealth-Lab 8 is noted for its extensibility, allowing integration of broker and historical/realtime data providers, optimizers, position sizing methods, compiled strategies, reusable method libraries, performance visualizers, chart drawing tools, Building Block Strategy rules, and more.
+Wealth-Lab 8 allows for integration of brokers and historical/realtime data providers, optimizers, position sizing methods, compiled strategies, reusable method libraries, performance visualizers, chart drawing tools, Building Block Strategy Rules, and more.